WHYAMERICASUCKS.COM

 In Trump v.
 United States, the Supreme Court held that presidents have absolute immunity for core constitutional powers and presumptive immunity for official acts.
 That did not erase every case involving Trump, but it dramatically changed the legal terrain for prosecuting presidential conduct.

-That matters because it was not just a personal win in one case.
-It enlarged the zone of presidential protection at the exact moment Trump was seeking to reenter office.
+The ruling enlarged the zone of presidential protection at the exact moment Trump was seeking to reenter office.

 On day one he used the returned power to wipe away Jan.
 6 criminal cases